Pasteles

 Puerto Rico's Christmas labor of love — grated green banana and root-vegetable masa wrapped around pork-and-sofrito filling in banana leaves, tied with string and boiled until silky-firm.

-Pasteles are Puerto Rico's labor-intensive Christmas dish — every household spends days in early December making them in batches of 30-50 to freeze and serve through January.
-The technique came from the Taíno indigenous people (who wrapped food in plant leaves), Spanish colonists (who added the pork-based filling), and African contributions (the root-vegetable masa).
-The whole extended family hand-grates green bananas, yautía, and other roots.
-Each pastele takes 5 minutes to wrap; a hundred is a day's work.
+Pasteles are Puerto Rico's labor-intensive Christmas dish, with roots reaching back some 400 years — every household spends days in early December making them in batches of 30-50 to freeze and serve through January.
+They emerged from a fusion of three traditions: the Taíno indigenous people, who made a masa from grated cassava, yautía and squash wrapped in plant leaves and boiled; Spanish colonists, who anchored the filling in pork along with olives, capers, garlic and olive oil; and enslaved Africans, who contributed bold meat seasoning and a command of plantains and root vegetables.
+The whole extended family hand-grates green bananas, yautía and other roots in an assembly line.
+Each pastele takes about 5 minutes to wrap; a hundred is a day's work.

 Unwrap the steaming-hot pastele on the plate: the masa is firm-yellow, infused with annatto, slightly sweet from the plantain and pumpkin.
 Cut down through it — the pork filling at center is dark, raisin-and-olive-studded, salty-sweet.
 The masa's softness against the pork's chunkiness, with the lingering banana-leaf perfume around everything, is Christmas in Puerto Rico.